aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-eml-aspose-email-java/_index.md

     <classifier>jdk16</classifier>
 </dependency>
 ```

 ### License Acquisition
 Aspose offers a free trial for exploring its capabilities.
-For continued use, consider purchasing a license or obtaining a temporary one to avoid limitations.
+For production use, purchase a license or obtain a temporary one to avoid evaluation limits.

 ### Basic Initialization and Setup
 Once installed, initialize Aspose.Email correctly in your Java application:

 ```java
 // Ensure you import necessary classes from the Aspose.Email package. import com.aspose.email.*;